Summer 2024: Paid Research Opportunities

 • Work may be offered via a remote capacity and may be conducted online, through email, by phone, by video conference, or via a hybrid approach that involves both in-person and remote work.
 (Location & delivery method specified in each project description.)

-• Travel to and parking at UMCP is the responsibility of the student.
+• Travel to and parking at UMCP or Maryland Department of Health (MDH) is the responsibility of the student.

 • Summer parking rates at UMCP are available to UMB students.